 Chickenpox

-A viral disease spread by airborne droplets, which is manifested by high fever, headache and rashes.
+Viral disease spread by airborne droplets, which appears high temperature, headaches and rashes.

-At first, the rash is pink dots, then they turn into tubercles filled with liquid.
-Rashes appear not only on the skin of the child, but also in the mouth, because of which he may refuse to eat.
+At first, the rash appears as pink dots, then they turn into bumps filled with liquid.
+Rashes appear not only on the child’s skin, but also in the mouth, which may cause him to refuse to eat.

-Chickenpox gradually disappears on its own, and if medical recommendations are followed, there are no traces of rashes.
+Chickenpox gradually disappears on its own, and if you follow medical recommendations, no traces of the rash remain.

 Video: chickenpox